 Operations and reimbursement agreement-Frontera.
 We have a 50% ownership interest in the Frontera Brownsville LLC joint venture, or (Frontera).
 We operate Frontera, in accordance with an operations and reimbursement agreement executed between us and Frontera, for a management fee that is based on our costs incurred.
 Our agreement with Frontera stipulates that we may resign as the operator at any time with the prior written consent of Frontera, or that we may be removed as the operator for good cause, which includes material noncompliance with laws and material failure to adhere to good industry practice regarding health, safety or environmental matters.
-We recognized revenue related to this operations and reimbursement agreement of approximately \$1.5 million and \$1.4 million for the three months ended March 31, 2018 and 2017, respectively.
+We recognized revenue related to this operations and reimbursement agreement of approximately \$1.3 million and \$1.1 million for the three months ended June 30, 2018 and 2017, respectively and approximately \$2.8 million and \$2.5 million for the six months ended June 30, 2018 and 2017, respectively.

 Terminaling services agreements-Brownsville terminals.
 We have terminaling services agreements with Frontera relating to our Brownsville, Texas facility that will expire in June 2019 and June 2020, subject to automatic renewals unless terminated by either party upon 90 days' and 180 days' prior notice, respectively.
 In exchange for its minimum throughput commitments, we have agreed to provide Frontera with approximately 301,000 barrels of storage capacity.
-We recognized revenue related to these agreements of approximately \$0.6 million and \$0.3 million for the three months ended March 31, 2018 and 2017, respectively.
+We recognized revenue related to these agreements of approximately \$0.6 million and \$0.4 million for the three months ended June 30, 2018 and 2017, respectively and approximately \$1.2 million and \$0.8 million for the six months ended June 30, 2018 and 2017, respectively.

 Terminaling services agreement-Gulf Coast terminals.
 Associated Asphalt Marketing, LLC is a wholly-owned indirect subsidiary of ArcLight.
-In January 2018, we entered into a terminaling services agreement with Associated Asphalt Marketing, LLC relating to our Gulf Coast terminals that will expire in April 2021, subject to two, two-year automatic renewals unless terminated by either party upon 180 days' prior notice.
-In exchange for its minimum throughput commitment, we have agreed to provide Associated Asphalt Marketing, LLC with approximately 750,000 barrels of storage capacity previously contracted to a third party.
-We recognized revenue related to this agreement of approximately \$2.2 million and \$nil for the three months ended March 31, 2018 and 2017, respectively.
+Effective January 1, 2018, a third party customer assigned their terminaling services agreement relating to our Gulf Coast terminals to Associated Asphalt Marketing, LLC.
+The agreement will expire in April 2021, subject to two, two-year automatic renewals unless terminated by either party upon 180 days' prior notice.
+In exchange for its minimum throughput commitment, we have agreed to provide Associated Asphalt Marketing, LLC with approximately 750,000 barrels of storage capacity.
+We recognized revenue related to this agreement of approximately \$2.1 million and \$nil for the three months ended June 30, 2018 and 2017, respectively and approximately \$4.3 million and \$nil for the six months ended June 30, 2018 and 2017, respectively.